-Aurantium is the Syracuse University Undergraduate Philosophy Journal.
+Aurantium is Syracuse University’s Official Undergraduate Philosophy Journal.
 Run through the Philosophy Department and connected to the Philosophy Club, our goal is to increase engagement in philosophy in the Syracuse community and beyond.

 We release each semester with the Fall “Edition Σ” publications only open to Syracuse University student submissions and the Spring semester “Edition Φ” being open to anyone.